o328r0mhef/FYP/Using_Coco_dataset/README.md

 2. change_resolution.py

-    Description: This script iterates through a directory of downloaded images to reduce their resolution.
+    Description: This script iterates through a directory of downloaded images to reduce their peak axis resolution (640 from Coco 2017 dataset) to a new defined resolution.

     Dependencies:
         os,